1866 Court Appearance

 The 1861 census shows a Jonathan Rivett with his wife Mary and seven children living in Church Street Great Ellingham.
 The family employed a domestic servant, local girl Elizabeth Clarke aged 14.

-The census suggests that Jonathan’s home was between the Wesleyan (Methodist) Chapel and The Mill.
-I am wondering whether Jonathan Rivett and his family lived at what is now known as Mill Farm.
-The census gives Jonathan’s occupation as a Farmer of 90 acres employing three men and one boy.
-Jonathan’s two elder sons, Jonathan aged 28 and 24 year old Charles, were also Farmers.
+Jonathan Rivett and his family lived at what was later known as Mill Farm.
+The 1881 census gives Jonathan’s occupation as a farmer of 90 acres employing three men and one boy.
+Jonathan’s two elder sons, Jonathan aged 28 and 24 year old Charles, were also described as farmers.

-Given Jonathan senior would have been around 62 and his son Jonathan aged 34 years at the time of the offence, it is possible that it was either Jonathan senior or his son who appeared before the Magistrates.
+Given Jonathan senior would have been around 62 and his son Jonathan aged 34 years at the time of the offence, it is possible that it could have been either Jonathan senior or his son Jonathan who appeared before the Magistrates.

 Jonathan Rivett married Mary Warren in the parish church at Great Ellingham on 3rd November 1831.
-Both Jonathan and Mary were said to be single and of the parish of Great Ellingham.
+Both Jonathan and Mary were single and of the parish of Great Ellingham.

 According to the 1851 census, Jonathan was born about 1804 in nearby Attleborough.
-Mary was born few years later around the year 1809 and baptised in Great Ellingham on January 28th, 1810.
+Mary was born few years later c.1809.
+She was baptised in Great Ellingham on January 28th, 1810.

 Children of Jonathan & Mary Rivett